Atos and NVIDIA to Advance Climate and Healthcare Research With Exascale Computing

+New Excellence AI Lab to Solve Science Challenges at Scale With Help of High Performance Computing and AI

-PARIS and SANTA CLARA, Calif., Nov.
-15, 2021 (GLOBE NEWSWIRE) -- Atos and NVIDIA today announced the Excellence AI Lab (EXAIL), which brings together scientists and researchers to help advance European computing technologies, education and research.
+PARIS and SANTA CLARA, Calif.—Nov.
+15, 2021—Atos and NVIDIA today announced the Excellence AI Lab (EXAIL), which brings together scientists and researchers to help advance European computing technologies, education and research.

 The lab’s first research projects will focus on five key areas enabled by advances in high performance computing and AI: climate research, healthcare and genomics, hybridization with quantum computing, edge AI/computer vision and cybersecurity.